Once you hit send on those financial aid applications, what happens next?

-The federal government provided 69% of financial aid for the 2013-2014 academic year, making them the largest source of financial aid funding (again, remember that this includes federal loan programs along with grants and scholarships).
+The federal government provided 69% of financial aid for the 2013-2014 academic year.
+That makes them the largest source of financial aid funding (again, remember that this includes federal loan programs along with grants and scholarships).

 Federal financial aid programs

-Gift aid that is allocated to the neediest students (which is determined by examining income, family size, number in college, and other factors).
+Gift aid that is allocated to the neediest students.
+It is determined by income, family size, number in college, and other factors.
 Award amounts are based on your Expected Family Contribution (which you will get as a result of filing the FAFSA), the Cost of Attendance at the college you’re attending and whether you are a full or part-time student.

 Direct Student Loan Program (formerly the Stafford Loan)

 Any student, regardless of financial need, can borrow these funds.
 Students who meet financial need eligibility criteria can receive an interest-free loan (subsidized) during their college enrollment.
-Students who do not meet the need criteria can receive the same funds, but are responsible for the interest that accrues during the in-school period (unsubsidized).
+Students who do not meet the need criteria can receive the same funds.
+However, they are responsible for the interest that accrues during the in-school period (unsubsidized).

-Other federal programs include the Perkins Loan Program, Federal Work Study and the Supplemental Educational Opportunity Grant.
-Eligibility for all of these funds are determined by each college’s financial aid office.
+Other federal programs include the Perkins Loan Program, Federal Work-Study and the Supplemental Educational Opportunity Grant.
+Eligibility for all of these funds is determined by each college’s financial aid office.

 State financial aid programs

-State Government’s often have their own state grant program which is intended to help defray the cost of a college education for students from that state who, in most cases, attend college in that state.
-Financial aid offices will communicate with your state’s higher education agency to inform you of your eligibility for a state grant.
+State Governments often have their own state grant programs.
+It is intended to help defray the cost of a college education for students from that state who, in most cases, attend college in that state.
+Financial aid offices will communicate with your state’s higher-education agency to inform you of your eligibility for a state grant.